ssmirr/appdev-chapters/continuous-delivery.md

 ![](/assets/continuous-delivery-2-choose-name.png)

 On the next screen, you will see Stages, Staging and Production.
-Add your apps to the respective pipeline.
+Add your apps to their respective pipeline.
 (If you hadn't already created your apps from the command-line with `heroku create`, you could have also created them from here and then added them as remotes with `git remote add`).

 ![](/assets/continuous-delivery-3-stages.png)